-The SQL LOG function is one of the SQL Mathematical function which is used to calculate the natural logarithmic value of given float value.
+The SQL LOG function is one of the Mathematical function which is used to calculate the natural logarithmic value of given float value.
 In this article we will show you, How to use SQL Server LOG function with example.

 SQL LOG Function Syntax

 The basic syntax of the SQL Server LOG Function is as shown below: